Information, advice and guidance

 Tips to help with your studying

 1. Make a plan: Invest in a diary or a wall calendar.
 Find out when your deadlines are for submitting work and exam dates and write them down.
-You may also want to write down practice exam dates and other key dates provided by your tutor.
+You may also want to write down practice exam dates and other important dates provided by your tutor.
 Ask your tutor for these dates if they have not been provided.

 2. Plan your daily routine and tasks / schedule your study time: Planning the night or the weekend before will allow you be organised the following day/week.
 Each day or week put time aside for studying and prioritise this over a few other things.
 Write down what your plans are for every day of the week and make sure you schedule in all of the study time your tutor recommends.